 AN ACT TO PROHIBIT ANY PHYSICIAN, NURSE OR OTHER EMPLOYEE OF THE STATE DEPARTMENT OF HEALTH FROM PERFORMING ANY SURGICAL OR MEDICAL TREATMENT OR PROCEDURE OR CONSULT WITH OR PRESCRIBE MEDICATION FOR A MINOR WITHOUT OBTAINING THE WRITTEN CONSENT OF THE PARENT OR GUARDIAN; TO PROVIDE EXCEPTIONS AND PENALTIES; AND FOR RELATED PURPOSES.

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MISSISSIPPI:

-(b) "Juvenile" means any person seventeen (17) years of age or younger.
+(a) "Minor" means any person who is fifteen (15) years of age or less.

 (b) "Guardian" means any person standing in loco parentis of the minor, whether formally serving or not, including any guardian, conservator or custodian.